U.S. Relations With San Marino

 San Marino and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.

-The U.S. Ambassador to Italy, David Thorne, is also accredited to San Marino.
+The U.S. Ambassador to Italy, John Phillips, is also accredited to San Marino.
 He is resident in Italy.
 Other principal embassy officials are listed in the Department's Key Officers List.
 The U.S. Consulate General in Florence is responsible for much of the day-to-day interaction with the government of San Marino as its consular district includes San Marino.
 The U.S. Consul General in Florence is Sarah Morrison.

 San Marino maintains an embassy in the United States at 1711 N Street, NW, 2nd Floor, Washington, DC 20036; tel.
 202-223-2418.